x512/getfactormodels/README.md

     ```
      >The output parameter accepts a filename, path or directory, and can be one of csv, md, txt, xlsx, pkl.

-You can also import just the models that you need.
+* You can also import just the models that you need.:

   * For example, to import only the *ICR* and *q*-factor models:

     ```py
       from getfactormodels import icr_factors, q_factors